jbdemonte/gmap3/README.md

   - "default" build the gmap3.js and its minified version
   - "package" also include the demo and examples files

-By default, all the features are included in the build, to create your own light version, you can either remove some features by using "--no-option_name" in the build command line or only include the ones you want by using the option "--only".
+By default, all the features are included in the build, to create your own light version, you can either remove some features by using *--no-option_name* in the build command line or only include the ones you want by using the option *--only*.

 e.g.,